 Which came first--- the artist or the inspiration?
 For Kevin Chambers, the artist was intrinsic, but inspiration came at age 12.
 That is when he started formal art training in Blairsville, Georgia with famed artist Colleen Sterling.
-“She was the first person I found that was making a living being an artist,” he says, “It’s the first time I realized it might be possible.”
+“She was the first person I found that was making a living being an artist,” he says, “It’s the first time I realized it was a possibility for me.”

-Today, his works and collaborations are widely exhibited and displayed in public, national, international, corporate and private collections around the world, from Trinidad to Japan, Canada and China.
+Today, his works and collaborations are widely exhibited and displayed in public, museums including Smithsonian Museum of Natural History, national, international, corporate and private collections around the world, from Switzerland to Japan, Dubai and China.

 Chambers received a BFA in Media Arts and Animation from the Art Institute of Atlanta, a program that allowed him the latitude to develop his own personal style while he apprenticed for talented artists.
-He studied the figure with Master Draftsman, Glenn Vilppu in Naples, Italy and also worked with painter and illustrator Elio Guevara on his first public commission--- a project to produce ten large murals for Zoo Atlanta.
+He studied the figure with contemporary masters such as Glenn Villpu, Brian Booth Craig, David Simon, and anatomical workshops with Andrew Cawrse.

-In 05 Chambers was offered an apprenticeship at a prominent Atlanta sculpture studio.
-Over a span of eight years, Chambers advanced to the studio’s head apprentice and continued to gain recognition for his own work.
-Some of Chambers’ most significant commissions The Alpharetta Veteran’s Memorial depicting two 7’ bronze soldiers in a moment of pause on the battlefield, First Responders Medallion in Roosevelt Park in Gainesville GA, anda bust of "Abe Jackson" dog and best friend of an Atlanta celebrity.
-Chambers has collaborated on numerous projects for clients like Soho Myriad, Johnson Studio, Four Seasons, the Hilton, St. Regis, the Hyatt and the Marriot Hotel Group and Ritz Carlton.
+Some of Chambers’ most significant commissions include 2 life size bronze figures for “Deep Time Exhibit” at The Smithsonian Museum of Natural History , the Alpharetta Veteran’s Memorial depicting two 7’ bronze soldiers in a moment of pause on the battlefield, First Responders Medallion in Roosevelt Park in Gainesville GA, , and “Kindred Revolution” a family holding hands dancing in a circle for Emory Brain Health Center in memory of Mary Taylor Rose.
+Chambers has collaborated on numerous projects for clients like Four Seasons, the Hilton, the Hyatt, the Marriot Hotel Group and Ritz Carlton.
 In 2015 Chambers was elected into the National Sculpture Society, the oldest and most prestigious group of professional sculptors in the nation.
+In 2017 he was voted one of the “Top Three Artist to Watch” in the country by Fine Art Connoisseur Magazine.

 Chambers has a gift for expressing emotions, gestures and personal stories in his art.
 He says, “I am constantly inspired by everything around me and try to bring that to my work.”
 Chambers’ signature pieces are nuanced with sensuality, rhythm and motion.